brittanyrw/emojipages/README.md

 View the [Card Overview](/docs/card_overview.md) for more details on each part of the emoji object.

 #### Walkthroughs
-Below are detailed walkthroughs on how to add a book or play to EmojiPages.
+**Below are detailed walkthroughs on how to add a book or play to EmojiPages**.

 * [Add a book or play via Github website](docs/github_ui_walkthrough.md) (no downloads required)
 * [Add a book or play using your local development environment](docs/local_dev_walkthrough.md) (downloads required, most commonly used way to contribute).